1307 PR.02 Managing Subrecipient Activity Associated with Sponsored Programs

 - Progress to date is satisfactory.

 Please reply to this email in the standard format and type “Approve” or “Disapprove” within the body of your email.
-If disapproved, please indicate why you are disapproving the invoice.
+If disapproved, please indicate why you are not able to approve the invoice.

 C. Department Review and Approval of Subrecipient Invoices

-Once the PI or delegate approves the invoice, the Cost Center AP Invoice Specialist verifies the charging instructions are accurate and uploads and submits the invoice and other supporting documentation in Workday.
+Once the PI or delegate approves the invoice, the Cost Center P2P Invoice Specialist verifies the charging instructions are accurate and then uploads and submits the invoice, along with other supporting documentation, in Workday.
 The invoice is routed through the configured approval process in Workday.

-DBOs are responsible for reviewing and approving subrecipient invoices for adherence to the budget and the terms and conditions of the related subaward.
+DBOs are responsible for reviewing and approving subrecipient invoices for adherence to the budget, funds availability, and the terms and conditions of the related subaward (refer to Procedure 1101 PR.06 Approval Authority).
 The DBO’s approval in Workday also signifies that the PI or delegate approved the invoice, as described above, and is appropriate.

 - date of invoice;